tigerabrodi/react-context-selector/README.md

 # React Context Selector

-A lightweight library for efficient React Context updates using selectors.
+A lightweight (less than 1kb gzipped) library for efficient React Context updates using selectors.
 Only re-render components when the data they actually use changes.

 ## Installation